Car Insurance and Road Safety

 Having a good insurance policy puts your mind at ease as you drive and this in itself is one of the biggest vehicle insurance benefits – peace of mind that should you be in an accident or have your car stolen, you are covered!

-Motor vehicle insurance has become an important business and people are getting more curious about how to safe guard their cars and other vehicles against vehicle accidents, damage and theft.
+Motor vehicle insurance has become an important business and people are getting more curious about how to safeguard their cars and other vehicles against vehicle accidents, damage and theft.

 In South Africa, vehicle insurance can be quite expensive with insurance policies having strict conditions as a result of the high-risks of criminal activity and unlicensed road usage.
-In the UK motor vehicle insurance is compulsory and government is pushing through tough legislation to tackle UK drivers who don't insure their cars.
+In the UK motor vehicle insurance is compulsory and the government is pushing through tough legislation to tackle UK drivers who don't insure their cars.

 Consumer education continues to be one of the biggest challenges facing the insurance industry, and most of the complaints to the Ombud for Short Term Insurance are from consumers who are not familiar with the financial services industry and insurance products.